 A recreational vehicle is a large investment and, just like any home or vehicle, it requires preventative maintenance to ensure it runs efficiently and upholds its value.
-When it's not on the road, it's important to find the right RV storage in order to ensure that outside elements and factors do not wreak havoc on the interior or exterior.
-Here are some tips to maximize your RV experience.
+When it's not on the road, it's important to find the right RV storage in order to ensure that outside elements and other factors do not wreak havoc on the interior or exterior.
+Here are some RV storage tips to maximize your RV experience.

 When you store your vehicle, it is possible for rodents like squirrels and mice to move in while you're not paying attention.
 Once inside, they can start to chew on wiring and damage engine components.
 Start your engine every so often to ensure that they are not compromising it.
 Also, rodents can find their way in through tiny cracks in the undercarriage; evaluate your vehicle and make sure any gaps are filled with expanding foam or silicone.
 Additionally, ensure that you have removed any food items and remnants.

 If you store your vehicle outside, it can be exposed to harmful UV rays that dry out the rubber and vinyl and cause the paint to fade.
 While covered RV storage is ideal, it is not always the most feasible option.
 If this is the case, consider investing in an exterior covering made out of a breathable material.
 This cost-effective and long-term solution will help maintain the vehicle's quality.
 Also, evaluate the corners and crevices of the vehicle to ensure there are no areas where water may seep in.